Attention Heads

 x = y y = z z = 3 #x:

-The referential depth is 3, as it takes three steps to get from x to the final value 3.
+The referential depth is 3, as it takes three steps (or 'hops') to get from x to the final value 3.
 Referential depth is an important aspect of program complexity, testing the model's ability to maintain and follow longer chains of variable references.
 In our experiment, we trained our neural networks on programs with referential depth up to 4, to ensure perfect test set performance reflects a capacity to systematically track and resolve multiple levels of indirect addressing.
 You can analyze how the model performs with different referential depths using our Checkpoint Stats page.

 Residual Stream